Quadruplex videotape: History

-Ampex, seeing the impracticality of the prototype BCE and RCA VTRs, started to develop a more practical videotape format with tape economy in mind, as well as providing a solution to the networks' West Coast delay woes.
+Ampex, seeing the impracticality of prototype video tape recorders from Bing Crosby Enterprises (BCE) and RCA, started to develop a more practical videotape format with tape economy in mind, as well as providing a solution to the networks' West Coast delay woes.
 Starting in 1952, Ampex built the Mark I prototype VTR, using 2 in-wide tape.
-Ampex decided that instead of having the tape move at high speed past a stationary head to record enough bandwidth for video, the head would be made to move rapidly across the relatively slow moving tape.
+Ampex decided that instead of having the tape move at high speed past a stationary head to record enough bandwidth for video (as how the aforementioned prototype VTRs from BCE and RCA functioned), the head would be made to move rapidly across the relatively slow moving tape.
 This resulted in the Mark I using arcuate scanning, which consisted of a spinning disk with a face (where the heads were mounted) which contacted the tape (as opposed to the edge of the headwheel with transverse quadrature scanning).
 This resulted in an arc-shaped track being recorded across the width of the tape.
 Arcuate scanning resulted in a head-to-tape speed of about 2500 in/s, but problems with timebase stability of the reproduced video signal from the tape led Ampex to abandon arcuate scanning in favor of the more reliable transverse scanning system.

-Ampex continued through the mid-1950s with the Mark II and Mark III rototype recorders.
+Ampex continued through the mid-1950s with the Mark II and Mark III prototype recorders.
+The Mark II was the first to use FM modulation to record the incoming video signal to the tape as an FM carrier modulated to the video input, resulting in a drastic improvement in video playback quality compared to the Mark I, which used AM modulation and resulted in quite poor & noisy video reproduction upon playback.

 The Mark IV was the machine first publicly demonstrated at the National Association of Radio and Television Broadcasters (now the NAB) convention (the NAB Show) in Chicago on April 14, 1956.
 After William Lodge of CBS finished his speech, the Mark IV replayed his image and words almost immediately, causing "pandemonium" among the astonished attendees.
 The earlier Mark III was given some cosmetic improvements, and was also demonstrated at Ampex headquarters in Redwood City the same day.
 Both demonstrations were a success, and Ampex took $2 million in orders for the machine in four days.